-In addition, the veteran must already be enrolled for VA health services.
+In addition, the veteran must already be enrolled for VA health care system.

-In order to apply of the Caregiver Program, the veteran must fill out the appropriate application (VA Form 10-10CG).
+In order to start the application process for the Caregiver Program, the veteran must fill out the appropriate application (VA Form 10-10CG).
 The application must be signed by the veteran (or legal representative) and the designated primary Caregiver.
-The form is then submitted to the local VA medical center where the veteran is treated.
-If the veteran is not currently enrolled for VA health services, he/she must also fill out the VA Form 10-10EZ.
+The form is then submitted to the local VA medical center where the veteran is given health services and treated.
+If the veteran is not currently enrolled for VA health care services, he/she must also fill out the VA Form 10-10EZ.

-Note: Applications are submitted to the VA medical center.
+Note: Applications are submitted to the VA medical center where eligibility criteria, caregivers of veterans and more are considered.
 The Regional Offices have nothing to do with the Caregiver Program, nor are they involved in a veteran’s request to move from one tier to another.
 Such a request would be handled by the VA medical center.